-The pandemic hit the Philippine tourism industry hard.
-When you opt to travel locally, not only are sating your thirst for adventure, you are also helping support struggling businesses and workers who rely on tourism for their income.
+When you travel locally, not only are you sating your thirst for adventure, you are also helping support local businesses and workers who rely on tourism for their income.
 What's more, touring the archipelago will not affect your financial wellbeing too much, but of course you still need financial planning for trips.
 Here are tips to help you prepare to roam the Philippines on a budget.

-Airlines with domestic flights such as Cebu Pacific and AirAsia offer piso-fare seat sales all year round.
-As a rule of thumb, book your trips months to a year in advance, which may bode well for you in this case.
-Airfare consumes such a huge portion of one’s travel budget that many experienced travelers book whatever affordable flights are available and then plan their trips around that destination.
+Airlines with domestic flights such as Cebu Pacific and AirAsia offer piso-fare all year round.
+As a rule of thumb, book your trips a few months in advance and include them in your financial planning.
+Airfare consumes a huge portion of one’s travel budget that many experienced travelers book whatever affordable flights are available and then plan their trips around that destination.
 A well-timed booking can get you a roundtrip flight to and from Cebu for less than P2,000 on a sale.

-Pro-tip: Bringing easy-to-eat food for the trip, such as cup noodles, sandwiches, biscuits, or other snacks.
-Just like a plane, RORO food can have high mark-ups.
+Pro-tip: Bring easy-to-eat food for the trip, such as cup noodles, sandwiches, biscuits and other snacks.
+Just like on a plane, RORO food can have high markups.

-Spend around: Php4000, all in, for trips to Calaguas, Aurora, Sagada, and Caramoan–the most popular joiner destinations.
+Spend around: P4,000 (all in) for trips to Calaguas, Aurora, Sagada, and Caramoan

 Pro-Tip: Being friendly goes a long way in making the experience positive for everyone.
 You may have just found your new regular travel buddies.